tjassal/tjassal.github.io/_posts/2019-11-07-spatial-mapping-with-ggplot.md

 title: 'Spatial Mapping with ggplot'
 author: 'Tim Assal'
 date: 2019-11-07 00:00:00
-description: ecosystem disturbance, forest conversion, #AGU19, science communication
+description: open data, R, science communication
-featured_image: '/images/blog/OH_Map.jpg'
----

 #### KSU GIS Day Demo: Make a map in R

 In celebration of the Kent State University Department of Geography’s